Host Reputation

 An example host and its reputation score shown in the Platform UI.

-Reputation scores and their attendant data are only available to Censys Enterprise users.
-Additional score context data is available to Censys Enterprise users with access to the Threat Hunting module.
+Reputation scores and their attendant data are only available to Censys Search and Censys Enterprise users.
+Additional score context data is available to Censys Enterprise users with access to the Adversary Investigation module.
+See the entitlement table below for more information.

 Host reputation is a beta feature that is available to a select group of customers.